• Skip to primary navigation

 • Clean Sweep Hyaluronic Lip Balm– Fabulous tinted (or untinted if you prefer) and deeply nourishing lip balm.

 Crunchi is another fabulous choice for non-toxic Makeup.
 I love their Shattered Mascara especially, as it delivers really thick and full lashes.
-Crunchi not only uses safe ingredients, but they test all their products for common contaminants such as heavy metals and PFAS.
-Crunchi is also dedicated to low/zero waste packaging which I really appreciate!
+Crunchi not only uses safe ingredients and cruelty-free, but they are a company that tests all their products for common contaminants such as heavy metals and PFAS.
+Crunchi is also dedicated to recycled, low/zero waste packaging which I really appreciate!
 Crunchi has no phenoxyethanol which makes it a great choice for those who have allergies or concerns.

-Crunchi also does not use synthetic colors in their cosmetics, making it a great choice for those who prefer to avoid those.
-Crunchi only uses natural pigments, does not source from China, and colored cosmetic ingredients are ECOCERT verified.
+Crunchi also does not use synthetic colors in their beauty cosmetics, making it a great choice for those who prefer to avoid those.
+Crunchi only uses natural pigments, is ethical and does not source from China, and colored cosmetic ingredients are ECOCERT verified.
 They also test for heavy metals, like Beautycounter!

-Crunchi’s price point is also a bit below Beautycounter’s, which is fabulous.
+Crunchi’s price range is also a bit below Beautycounter’s, which is fabulous.

 All of Crunchi’s products are safe for trying to conceive, pregnancy, and breastfeeding.